autonity/docs.autonity.org/concepts/architecture/index.md

 ### Autonity Accountability Contract
 The contract implementing the accountability fault detection (AFD) protocol extensions, including primitives for misbehaviour accusations, proving innocence against an accusation, proven faults, slashing, and jailing.

-The contract stores static [protocol configuration](/concepts/afd/#protocol-configuration) used to compute slashing penalties.
+The contract stores [protocol configuration](/concepts/afd/#protocol-configuration) parameters used to compute slashing penalties.
 Contract functions are called by validators whilst participating in the AFD protocol to:

 - Return a committee member's proven faults
 - Determine if a new accusation can be made and is slashable